 12. Hire a Dog-Friendly Picnic Boat

 For a different kind of watery adventure, instead consider hiring your own dog-friendly picnic boat for a self-driving outing on the Brisbane River.

-Picnic boat company GoBoat is located at Breakfast Creek in the suburb of Newstead, downstream from the city centre.
-Their boats seat up to eight people and don’t require a boat license, but come with a table and drink holders and comfortably seat up to eight people.
+Picnic boat company GoBoat is located at Breakfast Creek in the suburb of Newstead, downstream from the city centre and right next to the popular Mica Brasserie.
+Their luxe electric boats don’t require a boat license, but come with a table and drink holders and comfortably seat up to eight people.

 13. Visit the Redcliffe Markets

 Redcliffe feels a world away from the centre of Brisbane, but is just an easy 45 minute drive.
 And one of the best times to visit is on a Sunday, when the Redcliffe Markets take place.

 The markets are held each week between 8am and 2pm, or at the slightly earlier time of 7am to 1pm from December to February.
 Leashed dogs are welcome to join you on a stroll through the markets, home to a bustling array of stalls selling arts and crafts, local produce and a tasty range of meals.

 If you’d like to sit down and enjoy a coffee or meal, stop off at the extra dog-friendly Cafe Diversity, which fronts onto the markets.
 The cafe has a dog menu, featuring puppa chinos, scrambled eggs, braised beer mine and doggy ice-cream.
 Our pup loved his ice-cream!

 A visit to Redcliffe is also wonderfully combined with a visit to the off-leash Queens Beach North, just one suburb to the north.
 The off-leash area is located north of the stairs near Griffith Road, with dogs also allowed on-leash on the southern section of sand.